Anastasian War

 The Anastasian War was fought from 502 to 506 between the Byzantine Empire and the Sasanian Empire.
 It was the first major conflict between the two powers since 440, and would be the prelude to a long series of destructive conflicts between the two empires over the next century.

 Prelude

-Several factors underlay the termination of the longest period of peace the Eastern Roman and the Sassanid Empire ever enjoyed.
+Several factors underlay the termination of the longest period of peace the Eastern Roman and the Sasanian Empire ever enjoyed.
 The Persian king Kavad I needed money to pay his debts to the Hephthalites who had helped him regain his throne in 498/499.
 The situation was exacerbated by recent changes in the flow of the Tigris in Lower Mesopotamia, sparking famines and flood.
 When the Roman emperor Anastasius I refused to provide any help, Kavad tried to gain the money by force.

 War

 Kavad's campaign of 502

 In 502, Kavad quickly captured the unprepared city of Theodosiopolis, perhaps with local support; the city was in any case undefended by troops and weakly fortified.
 Martyropolis also fell in the same year.
 Kavad then besieged the fortress-city of Amida through the autumn and winter (502-503) and captured it after a lengthy siege, although the defenders were unsupported by troops.
 Many people, particularly the population of Amida, were deported to Pars and Khuzestan in Persia, in particular, to the new city of Veh-az-Amid Kavad (Arrajan).